 The DoE monitors the performance of ADDC and AADC to ensure they comply with their range of obligations under Law No (2) of 1998 & Law No (11) of 2018, their respective distribution and supply licenses and any other relevant Regulations issued by the Department of Energy.
 It also approves any codes or procedures which are issued by ADDC and AADC under the above customer-focused license obligations.

-For further information on the full range of customer services they offer please contact the companies directly.
+For further information on the full range of customer services offered by ADDC or AADC, please contact the companies directly.

 Sewerage Services Company